DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-For claim 2, Xing fails to teach the following: determining whether the audio data capturing the user speech is noisy.
+Yet, Xing fails to teach the following: processing, in response to determining that the audio data capturing the user speech is noisy, the audio data to determine the speech recognition.

 However, Ko discloses a method for providing a response to user’s speech or utterance (Abstract), comprising the following: determining that an audio data capturing user speech is noisy (Fig.4, S410, S420; [0089 – 0101]); and further performing automatic speech recognition and natural language understanding at a remote device (server based ASR and NLU) in response to determining that the audio data capturing user speech is noisy (Fig.4, S430, S440, S470 and S480; [0102 – 0106]).

-Additionally, Xing discloses that the automatic speech recognition and natural language understanding are performed at a remote device (The streamable MLU system is provided as service to other electronic devices, wherein a speech signal is generated by a microphone of another electronic device and communicated to the device comprising the streamable MLU system, [0048] [0059]).
+Additionally, Xing discloses that automatic speech recognition (ASR) and natural language understanding (MLU) are performed at a remote device (The streamable MLU system is provided as service to other electronic devices, wherein a speech signal is generated by a microphone of another electronic device and communicated to the device comprising the streamable MLU system, [0048] [0059]).
+Furthermore, Xing discloses that the automatic speech recognition and natural language understanding comprise speech recognition of the user speech and audio embedding generation of captured audio ([0061] [0062] [0073] [0074])

-Therefore, it would have been obvious to one of ordinary skill in the art at the time of applicant’s filing to improve Xing’s invention in the same way that KO’s invention has been improved to achieve the following, predictable results for the purpose of accurately and reliably processing natural language input to better capture a user’s intent to provide a desirable response (Xing, [0002] [0003]) (KO, [0009]): further determining whether the audio data capturing the user speech is noisy.
+Therefore, it would have been obvious to one of ordinary skill in the art at the time of applicant’s filing to improve Xing’s invention in the same way that KO’s invention has been improved to achieve the following, predictable results for the purpose of accurately and reliably processing natural language input to better capture a user’s intent to provide a desirable response (Xing, [0002] [0003]) (KO, [0009]): further determining whether the audio data capturing the user speech is noisy; and processing the audio data to determine the speech recognition in response to determining that the audio data capturing the user speech is noisy (The audio signal is transmitted to the remote device/server.
+Automatic speech recognition and natural language understanding are performed at the remote device/server.
+The automatic speech recognition comprises processing audio data to determine a speech recognition/text of the user’s speech).

 For claim 4, KO further discloses, wherein determining that the audio data capturing the user speech is noisy comprises: determining that a distance between a user providing the user speech and a client device that captures the audio data is greater than a distance threshold (KO, [0078]).